injuredabr/injuredabrconnempathy/content/docs/chapter2/_index.md

 Hello, thank you for calling justfab.
 This is Abraham and I'll be your stylist today.
 Who do I have the plessure with?
 (Validate Identity) Nice to meet you (NAME)!
 May I have your email account please?
-While I access into your accaount, How can I help you in this call?
+While I access into your account, How can I help you in this call?

 ## Justfab

 Hello, thank you for calling justfab.
 This is Abraham and I'll be your fashion consultant today.
 Who do I have the plessure with?
 (Validate Identity) Nice to meet you (NAME)!
 May I have your email account please?
-While I access into your accaount, How can I help you in this call?
+While I access into your account, How can I help you in this call?